 The Library is located on the campus of St. Francis Xavier University, Antigonish, Nova Scotia, Canada.
 It can be found on the ground floor of the Coady International Institute, overlooking the garden in Confusion Square.
-(368K pdf map)
+(See campus map).

 The library is open to the public.
 We welcome students, staff and faculty of St. Francis Xavier University as well as community borrowers and visiting researchers.
-We offer a pleasant space for study, discussion, and viewing videos.
-Ten public access computers are available as well as printing and photocopying services.
+We offer a pleasant space for study and discussion.
+Computer access is available as well as printing, scanning and photocopying services.

 The library catalogue is part of the Novanet consortium.
-To search our Catalogue, Start a Novanet session, then click the link ‘Select a library’ to find the Marie Michael Library.
+To search our catalogue, Start a Novanet session, then click ‘Advanced Search’ and select ‘StFX Marie Michael Library’.

 - Books (except Reserve items) may normally be borrowed for three weeks.

 - Videos may be borrowed for one week.